ljcolling/sustainable-computing/src/text/introduction.md

 your institution.

--   Network with other health and life sciences researchers interested in sustainability, providing new opportunities for collaboration.
+-   Network with other health and life sciences researchers interested in reducing the carbon footprint of their comptuing, providing new opportunities for collaboration.

--   Contribute to an emerging community of climate-conscious scientists, helping to foster a more sustainable future for the scientific community and the planet.
+-   Contribute to an emerging community of climate-conscious scientists.

 We look forward to seeing you on November 7th.